JosCla/SimpleSoko/README.md

 ./soks [path to level file]
 ```

-For example, if your level file was located at `levels/sample.soks`, you would use the following:
+For example, if your level file was located at `levels/sample.soks`, you would use:
 ```console
 ./soks levels/sample.soks
 ```